Argentina: A Legal Toolbox for an Unprecedented Crisis

-Any suspensions exceeding permissible periods or that in the aggregate, and whatever the reason, exceed a period of 90 days in one year – with the period counted from the first suspension – and are not accepted by the employees, will give them the right to consider themselves dismissed.
+Any suspensions exceeding permissible periods or that, in the aggregate, and whatever the reason, exceed a period of 90 days in one year – with the period counted from the first suspension – and that are not accepted by the employees, will give them the right to consider themselves dismissed.

 Suspensions for disciplinary reasons